-- Local agents are provided and recommended for Unix servers and z/OS
+- Local agents are provided for Unix/Linux servers and z/OS

 - Where target systems are remote and communication with them is

-transactions and forward them to target systems locally, using
+which decode these transactions and forward them to target systems

-- Hitachi ID Management Suite can look up and update user profile data in an existing
+- Hitachi ID Suite can look up and update user profile data in an existing

 system, including HR databases (ODBC), directories (LDAP) and

 - Hitachi ID Suite can send e-mails to users asking them to complete

 enrollment, participate in workflow processes or to notify them of